Operation Dynamo: ‘The Miracle of Dunkirk’

 Join Joshua Levine, historical advisor to Christopher Nolan’s ‘Dunkirk', in Arras for a revealing look at the events surrounding the Dunkirk evacuation.

 Lauded as a miracle, it’s no surprise that the Dunkirk evacuation — codenamed Operation Dynamo — is still capturing our imaginations today, most recently in Christopher Nolan’s blockbuster Dunkirk.
 But the silver screen is no substitute for the real thing, as we’re sure to find on this exclusive tour of labyrinthine war tunnels, solemn memorials, bunkers-turned-museums, and the very dunes from where troops waited to be rescued.
-Join expert Guide Lecturer Nigel Jones and historian and author Joshua Levine for an educational and affecting look at one of the greatest tales of the Second World War.
+Join expert Guide Lecturers Nigel Jones, Paul Beaver and historian and author Joshua Levine for an educational and affecting look at one of the greatest tales of the Second World War.

 Top 5 Reasons to Book